Buttan Singh

 Buttan Singh (born 1863; occasionally reported as 'Buttin Singh') was a professional wrestler in Australia, with a catch-as-catch-can style, and billed as one of the 'champion Hindu wrestlers of Australia', and 'champion of the world' by others.
 Singh was given to be 'a model for the young wrestlers of his day'.

-Singh was one of several Australian wrestlers of Indian heritage, from the early 1900s, including Massa Singh (born 1860), and Gunga Brahm (circa 1872–February 1916).
+Singh was one of several Australian wrestlers of Indian heritage, from the early 1900s, including Massa Singh (born 1860), and Gunga Brahm (c.
+1872–February 1916).
 At one time he was part of Wirth Brothers Circus' stable of athletes.

 Early life

 Singh was born in the Punjab region of the British Raj (now India) in 1863.

 He arrived in Australia from the Punjab in 1900.
 While newspapers and documents referred to him and others as 'Hindoo', he was recognised as being of the Sikh religion.
 It was suggested he was the greatest wrestler India had ever known.
 Trying to grow the branch of the sport in eastern Australia, he later moved to Western Australia and worked with another Sikh in a hawking business, while continuing to do catch-as-catch-can wrestling.

 It was indicated Singh's brother was Dava Singh, who by 1931 was living in Carlton, Victoria and now blind.